botclimber/gavelnews/README.md

 - [x] search function should request from server instead of looking on the client existing data;
 - [x] backoffice page and service to check platform utilization;
 - [x] implement chat backend validations (username limit chars, block script/html injection and reserved username keywors);
-- [ ] implement localStorage cleaner regarding votes ? ;
-- [ ] implement google auth for people that want to vote;
+- [x] implement google auth for people that want to vote;
-- [ ] implement (ip + useragent) identifier for guests;
+- [x] implement (ip + useragent) identifier for guests;
-- [ ] guests are allowed to text in the chat and are indentified as guests;
+- [x] guests are allowed to text in the chat and are indentified as guests;
-- [ ] send only necessary information as response, rename new_votedIps to new_votedEmails and remove it when sending the news data.
+- [x] send only necessary information as response, rename new_votedIps to new_votedEmails and remove it when sending the news data.